cosmos/cosmos-sdk/cosmovisor/README.md

 go install github.com/cosmos/cosmos-sdk/cosmovisor/cmd/cosmovisor@v0.1.0
 ```

-It is possible to confirm the version of cosmovisor when using Cosmovisor v1.0.0, but it is not possible to do so with `v0.1.0`.
+You can run `cosmovisor --version` to check the Cosmovisor version (works only with Cosmovisor >=1.0.0).

 You can also install from source by pulling the cosmos-sdk repository and switching to the correct version and building as follows: